iliassaek/clean_env_easy_cash/README.md

 - Collector - ChatRoom :

 For example in this case, the recruiter "ATLAS Hotel" room chat is selected.
+IBM Chat bot is an option

 ![](readme_media/ChatRoom2.png)